readyapi/cligenius/docs/tutorial/options/required.md

 !!! info
     If you hadn't seen that `...` before: it is a special single value, it is <a href="https://docs.python.org/3/library/constants.html#Ellipsis" class="external-link" target="_blank">part of Python and is called "Ellipsis"</a>.

-That will tell **Types** that it's still a *CLI option*, but it doesn't have a default value, and it's required.
+That will tell **Cligenius** that it's still a *CLI option*, but it doesn't have a default value, and it's required.

 !!! tip
     Again, prefer to use the `Annotated` version if possible.
-That way your code will mean the same in standard Python and in **Types**.
+That way your code will mean the same in standard Python and in **Cligenius**.

 And test it: